quiltdata/quilt/quilt3_local/README.md

 ### Serving a static catalog bundle

-Run `poetry run uvicorn quilt_lite.main:app --reload --port 3000` to start the app serving the static catalog bundle from the catalog directory in the same repo (`../catalog/build/`).
+Run `poetry run uvicorn quilt3_local.main:app --reload --port 3000` to start the app serving the static catalog bundle from the catalog directory in the same repo (`../catalog/build/`).
 The path to the bundle can be overriden by `CATALOG_BUNDLE` env var.